 Depending on the crowd you expect to draw to your fundraising cookout, and if you think you might make additional funds or not, you might consider adding a summer concert to your fundraiser agenda.
 Everyone appreciates entertainment while or after they eat.

 For larger crowds you can look to hire a local band or a disc jockey seeking to play for charity or a small fee and charge a nominal admission fee for concertgoers.
 Half the earnings might go to the band while the remainder goes to your charity.
-However, if you plan to limit the invite list to your closest friends and family, you can ask a band to play for free and leave a collections bucket, encouraging music lovers to drop coin donations in the name of charity.

 Don’t leave out any details – On your fundraising marketing (see above) be sure to include all of the important details, including the fundraiser theme, where the money will go, what food and activities will occur, the location, how to get there, and the date and time.